Honors College Alumni

 Wondering why you should support the Honors College?

 Thank you for visiting the Honors College Alumni & Friends page.
 This page will be a staple in our communication with our graduates and other friends.
-Here we will provide links to annual reports, event recaps, and information regarding events for Honors alumni.
+Here we will provide links to the annual reports, event recaps, and information regarding events for Honors alumni.
 We hope that you will enjoy watching the Honors College grow, and participate in any events you can.

 We've orchestrated many ways for you to stay in touch and follow our progress.
 To keep an eye out for updates, follow us on our Friends of Honors Facebook page, to see photos from events and occasional announcements follow us on Instagram or stay up to date through Twitter.